 - a.
 The Public Health Outcomes Framework sets out a vision for public health.
-The Framework includes the following indicators relating to sexual health: - C01: Health Improvement: Total prescribed LARC, excluding injections rates - C02: Health Improvement: Under-18 conceptions rates - D02a: Health Protection: Chlamydia diagnoses (15-24 year olds); - D02b: Health Protection: New STI Diagnoses (excluding chlamydia aged <25) - D07: Health Protection: People presenting with HIV at a late stage of infection. - b.
+The Framework includes the following indicators relating to sexual health: - C01: Health Improvement: Total prescribed LARC, excluding injections rates - C02a: Health Improvement: Under-18 conceptions rates - C02b: Health Improvement: Under 16s conception rates - D02a: Health Protection: Chlamydia diagnoses (15-24 year olds); - D02b: Health Protection: New STI Diagnoses (excluding chlamydia aged <25) - D07: Health Protection: People presenting with HIV at a late stage of infection.

+b.
 Provision of EHC (emergency hormonal contraception) as described in this specification is expected to contribute to reducing the number of under-18 conceptions as well as the number of unintended conceptions amongst women of all ages